 Dinner: OK, so the tasting tour is over.
 It’s time to hop over the Cuyahoga River to the historic Tremont neighborhood to visit one of the city’s most eclectic culinary neighborhoods.
 The dining brow in Tremont can range from high to low.
 Fat Cats and Dante are on the upscale side, while neighborhood stalwarts Tremont Taphouse, and Prosperity Social Club cater to the more laid back.
 And maybe that’s just what you need as these 48 hours come to a close?

 Late Night: You’re not done yet.
 If you’ve got room for a few more beers and a hankering for some physical activity, head to Hi and Dry Bowling & Beer.
 They’re open until 2 a.m. on weekends, which gives you plenty of time to wind down … unless you find yourself once again in need of a night cap.
-An expertly crafted cocktail at the Spotted Owl is the perfect way to end a weekend of brewery hopping.
+An expertly crafted cocktail at Cloak and Dagger is the perfect way to end a weekend of brewery hopping - and maybe catch some delicious, vegan, late night snacks.
 Just don’t fall asleep on the Uber ride home.

 The Cleveland Brewery Passport

-Simply pick up a free passport, make a purchase at any of the participating breweries, get stamps and be well on your way to earning prizes.
+Simply sign up online, make a purchase at any of the participating breweries, earn points and be well on your way to earning prizes.
 Here's how to get started.